spcl/dace/dace/frontend/python/README.md

 optimizations.
 However, there exist cases where applying these transformations automatically may result in invalid SDFGs.
 Currently known issues include:
-- When accessing inside a Map an Array multiple times with different but overlapping ranges, leading to RW/WR/WW dependencies, InlineSDFG and StateFusion may violate them.
+- When accessing inside a Map an Array multiple times with different but overlapping ranges, leading to RW/WR/WW dependencies, InlineSDFG and StateFusion may violate them (see #352).
-- When there are sequential dependencies between statements due to updating a loop variable, StateFusion may erroneously lead to concurrent execution of those statements.
+- When there are sequential dependencies between statements due to updating a loop variable, StateFusion may erroneously lead to concurrent execution of those statements (see #315).
-- The RedundantArray transformations may produce erroneous Memlets for certain ranges.
+- The RedundantArray transformations may produce erroneous Memlets for certain ranges (see #371).

 Temporary workaround: Disable the automatic strict transformations flag in the configuration file `.dace.conf`.